 Consular Processing vs. Adjustment of Status

-Consular processing and adjustment of status are two means to the same end: obtaining permanent resident status in the United States.
-Consular processing requires the applicant to travel to his home country for an immigrant visa interview whereas adjustment of status permits all processing to occur within the United States.
-Typically adjustment of status is the favored option, both due to the lack of a travel requirement and because the applicant is afforded an appeal in the event of denial.
-However, in some cases consular processing may be a better option.
+Consular Processing requires the applicant to travel to their home country for an immigrant visa interview whereas Adjustment of Status permits all processing to occur within the United States.
+Typically Adjustment of Status is the favored option, both due to the lack of a travel requirement and because the applicant is afforded an appeal in the event of denial.
+However, in some cases Consular Processing may be a better option.
 This article discusses the pros and cons of each option.

 Consular Processing: How it Works

-If consular processing is not selected on the I-140 petition, and the applicant later decides to consular process, he or she must file an I-824 application, with fee, requesting that the previously approved I-140 petition be forwarded to the National Visa Center to begin processing.
-I-824 processing procedures vary depending on the consulate at which the applicant will apply for the immigrant visa.
+If Consular Processing is not selected on the I-140 or I-130 petition, and the applicant later decides to Consular Process, he or she must file an I-824 application, with fee, requesting that the previously approved petition be forwarded to the NVC to begin processing.
+I-824 processing procedures vary depending on the Consulate at which the applicant will apply for the immigrant visa.

 Processing Through the National Visa Center

 The U.S. Department of State runs the NVC, which is located in New Hampshire.
-Upon receipt of the I-140 petition, NVC sends a fee bill to the applicant or the applicant's attorney.
-The fee bill is usually sent out approximately 6-8 weeks after the approval of the I-140 petition.
+Upon receipt of the approved petition, NVC sends a fee bill to the applicant or the applicant's attorney.
+The fee bill is usually sent out approximately 6-8 weeks after the approval of the petition.
 Once the fees have been paid, the applicant completes and submits an online form, the DS-260.
-The applicant or the attorney also submits the applicant's supporting documentation by mail or email, depending on the consulate the case is being processed through, to the NVC.
-NVC will take approximately 6-8 weeks to review the materials, and if all the necessary documents are present, NVC forwards the case along to the appropriate consulate for further processing.
+The applicant or the attorney also submits the applicant's supporting documentation to the NVC by mail or email, depending on the Consulate through which the case is being processed.
+NVC generally takes approximately 6-8 weeks to review the materials.
+If all the necessary documents are present, NVC then forwards the case along to the appropriate Consulate for further processing.